clijockey/pas-sm-weighted-routing/README.md

 cf push
 ```

 You should now have a number of apps running and ready to work though the demo.
+The apps are pretty simple (just a coloured backgroud) and you should get a flash back to the 90's with my use of PHP :smiley:.
+Feel free to improve the app with a PR or your own version where needed.

 ### Simple Round Robin